Q. What takes off tire marks?

 Any neutral pH cleaner like most hand dishwashing liquids and water can be used.
 Oftentimes a mop or soft sponge and water is all that you will need.

-Trojan Color Sealer can most definately bring back the luster of previously colored surfaces provided that they do not currently have a waterproofing sealer on them.
-As Trojan Color Sealer provides a semi transparent stain, it will meld with your current color and is therefore recommended that you purchase a sample bottle first to be sure that you are happy with the final look.
+Trojan Color Sealer can most definitely bring back the luster of previously colored surfaces provided that they do not currently have a waterproofing sealer on them.
+As Trojan Color Sealer provides a semi-transparent stain, it will meld with your current color and is therefore recommended that you purchase a sample bottle first to be sure that you are happy with the final look.